4sh/datamaintain/samples/workflows/case-downtime/README.md

 In real world, you will be stopping your server in order to deploy the v2.

-### Launch DURING scripts
+### Launch DOWNTIME scripts

-Now the server is down, you can launch the bash script `run-during.sh` that will execute Datamaintain with scripts suffixed with `_DURING`.
+Now the server is down, you can launch the bash script `run-downtime.sh` that will execute Datamaintain with scripts suffixed with `_DOWNTIME`.

 ### Deployment done